 Ankle boots or other comfortable walking shoes are a must for touring.

-October Holidays and Events in Prague
+October Events in Prague

 - Strings of Autumn: Perfect for stringed instrument lovers, this musical showcase features musicians from around the world performing in genres from classical to jazz at concert venues throughout the city.